 Opening times: 7.30am – 15 minutes before sunset

 What's it like?
 Parks are loved for their outdoor space, so it may seem peculiar to extol the virtues of Greenwich by starting with the buildings, but Greenwich Park is part of the Greenwich Maritime World Heritage Site and houses the currently closed The National Maritime Museum and Old Royal Naval College, both of which are worthy of an afternoon or three, no matter how brightly the sun is shining.
 For the meantime, head to the deer park and the tucked-away Queen's orchard, which smells stunning when the fruit is ripe.
 The rose garden and the flower garden charm and of course, it's always worth seeing the meridian line, which marks Longitude Zero (0° 0' 0").
 Greenwich park also has some Roman and Anglo-Saxon ruins.
 Go and geek out.

 What's there?
-The Royal Observatory, The Meridian Line, National Maritime Museum, Old Royal Naval college, cricket lawn, Greenwich park tennis centre, all of which are currently shut.
+The Royal Observatory, The Meridian Line, National Maritime Museum, Old Royal Naval college, cricket lawn, Greenwich Park Tennis Centre.

-Food and drink: The Pavilion Cafe, Park View Coffee Cabin, White House Bakery (our pick of the three) - all currently closed.
+Food and drink: The Pavilion Cafe, Park View Coffee Cabin, White House Bakery (our pick of the three).